Guided Yosemite Backpacking Trip

 The last day on the trail is here!
 After packing up camp, we’ll hike back out to the trailhead, taking in some final deep breaths of the mountain air as we go.
-Tonight, we’ll head to the town of Oakhurst where a cozy hotel room and a delicious dinner at the town’s brewery (not included) await!
+Tonight, we’ll head to the town of Oakhurst where a cozy hotel room, refreshing shower, and delicious dinner at the town’s brewery (not included in trip cost) await!

 Meals: B, L

-It’s time to say goodbye to the Sierra Nevada!
+It’s time to say goodbye to the Sierra Nevada, and your newfound friends!
 We’ll head back to Fresno for afternoon flights, after an amazing trip together.

 - Required Gear